Skip links

 Look, we all know it’s been a weird year.
 Market conditions have been strange for job seekers.
 Some industries are taking off, others are cooling off, and it’s hard to tell what will happen in the future.

 That’s one reason why we liked this hiring manager leader video from Smartsheet, filmed virtually.
-There’s a lot of uncertainty, but.
-He drops that universal truth.
+There’s a lot of uncertainty, but he feels confident in Smartsheet’s future.